Variational Neural Networks: Related Works

 The use of BNNs in real-world applications is limited due to the complex nature of the possible prior and predictive distributions.
 Therefore, simplified versions are used.
 Assumptions that are proposed in different methods below aim to reduce memory, inference and training time, but they come with the cost of reducing the statistical quality of the resulting models.
 This problem is further discussed in Section \ref{sec:uncertainty_experiments}.

 MCD \cite{2016dropout} considers a neural network with Dropout \cite{srivastava2014dropout} added to each layer.
-The Dropout layer effectively turns off random neurons of the layer by multiplying connection weights with a random binary mask, sampled from a Bernoulli distribution.
+The Dropout layer effectively turns off random neurons of the layer by multiplying connection weights with a random binary mask sampled from a Bernoulli distribution.
 This allows to avoid overfitting specific neurons.
-After training, Dropout is replaced by an identity function and all neurons are used for inference.
+After training, standard neural networks replace Dropout with a scaled identity function and all neurons are used for inference.
 Instead of replacing Dropout with identity, MCD uses it during inference leading to a stochastic model.
 The model uncertainty for an input is computed by performing inference multiple times and computing mean and variance of predictions.
 BBB \cite{blundell2015weight} samples model parameters from a Gaussian distribution and trains it using regular Backpropagation.
 By doing so, the family of models with different weights is sampled from the learned distribution, and the uncertainty of the network is computed as the variation in predictions of different samples.

 Ensembles of neural networks \cite{osband2018randomized} can also be used for uncertainty estimation.
 Ensembles are trained in parallel for the same task, but with different random seeds, which results in different weight initialization and training order.
 Outputs from members of an ensemble will vary, and this can be used to improve performance by taking an average of their predictions, or to estimate uncertainty by computing the variance of their outputs.
 Such an approach can be viewed as a BNN with a categorical distribution over weights that randomly selects one of the trained model weights.
 Hypermodels \cite{dwaracherla2020hypermodels} use an additional model $\theta = g_{\nu}(\mathbf{z})$ to generate parameters for a base model $f_{\theta}(x)$.
 Linear Hypermodels set $g_{\nu}(\mathbf{z}) = a + B\mathbf{z}, \:\:\mathbf{z} \sim \mathcal{N}(0, I)$.
 Using different samples of $\mathbf{z}$, one can sample different model parameters and estimate uncertainty in the same way as for the aforementioned methods.